 Not one to limit himself to a single medium, Meyer has also written screenplays, and several of his books have been optioned for film and television.
 He is also the creator of the TV series Trackers—adapted from his novel of the same name—which features the investigation of crimes committed in Cape Town, South Africa.
 Of Meyer’s many novels, six star South African detective Benny Griessel, while several others also feature beloved recurring characters.

-Steeped in complex issues like corruption and the long-lasting effects of apartheid, Deon Meyer’s stories cannot be beat.
-Browse The Last Hunt and our other top picks below to discover your new favorite thriller author.
+Steeped in complex issues like corruption and the long-lasting effects of apartheid, Deon Meyer’s stories cannot be beaten.
+Browse The Dark Flood and our other top picks below to discover your new favorite thriller author.

 The Last Hunt